kccqzy/QCL/README.md

 QCL is an experimental, dynamically typed "little language" (as defined by Chapter 6 of *The AWK Programming Language*) that produces JSON output.
-It is JSON but more convenient to write, and it allows a little bit of computation without being Turing complete.
+It is JSON but more convenient to write, and it allows a little bit of computation.

 # Motivation

 This project mainly exists because I want to play with a natural and intuitive (to me) syntax.
-I also want to play with [the Earley parser](https://en.wikipedia.org/wiki/Earley_parser) which is capable of parsing context-free languages.
+I also want to play with [the Earley parser](https://en.wikipedia.org/wiki/Earley_parser) which is capable of parsing context-free languages (I want my language to be strictly context-free after lexing).
 I also want to play with making named tuples (aka dictionaries, JS-style objects) a first-class citizen of the language, such that almost everything is built on top of it.
+The abstract tuple is a powerful feature whereby the evaluation of the tuple is delayed until such time intended by the user through the `eval` keyword.
+It can be thought of as providing a *template* tuple with values to be filled in later; it can also be thought of as introducing a lambda function where the values to be filled in are function arguments.
+These lambdas are closures and capture their environment.

 I also want to produce extremely helpful and detailed error messages, which sadly I usually don't get to do too often.